Swedish Bombshell Anna Nystrom Appears To Be Wearing Painted-On Pants In Latest, Sexy Photo Update

 Another day, another sexy photo from model Anna Nystrom.

 A those who follow Anna on social media know, the blonde-haired beauty is never one to shy away from showing off her flawless figure to fans on Instagram.
-The fitness model is known for wearing sexy workout gear in many of her posts but she also dons a bikini just as well as anyone else on the planet.
-In the most recent image that was shared with her followers, Anna stuns in one of the sexiest workout outfits ever.
+The fitness model is known for wearing sexy workout gear in many of her posts but she also rocks a bikini just as well as anyone else on the planet.
+In the most recent image that was shared with her followers, Anna looked stunning in one of her sexiest workout outfits ever.

-The photo shows the stunner posing in her kitchen against some white colored cabinets with a gorgeous marble backsplash.
+The photo shows the stunner posing in her kitchen against some white-colored cabinets with a gorgeous marble backsplash.
 Nystrom faces her booty toward the camera, showing off her pert derriere to her legion of fans.
-While clad in a grey-colored sweat-suit, Anna’s pants are so tight that they almost appear to be painted on her.
-She pairs the bottoms with a matching, hooded top and the fabric looks as comfy as can be.
+While clad in a gray-colored sweat-suit, Anna’s pants are so tight that they almost appear to be painted on her.
+She pairs the bottoms with a matching hooded top, and the fabric looks as comfy as can be.

-While holding one cup of coffee in her hand, Nystrom looks over her shoulder and shows off her beautiful face of makeup to the camera that comes complete with eyeliner, mascara, blush, and highlighter.
+While holding one cup of coffee in her hand, Nystrom looks over her shoulder and shows off a beautiful face of makeup to the camera that comes complete with eyeliner, mascara, blush, and highlighter.
 She completes the sexy yet laid back look by wearing her hair in a high ponytail.

-Since the post went live on her account, it’s earned the stunner rave reviews, racking up over 56,000 likes in addition to 650-plus comments.
+Since the post went live on her account, it’s earned the stunner rave reviews, racking up over 56,000 likes, in addition to 650-plus comments.

-Some followers commented on the post to let Anna know that they wanted to purchase her sweat suit while countless others raved over her ripped figure.
+Some followers commented on the post to let Anna know that they wanted to purchase her sweatsuit while countless others raved over her ripped figure.
 A few others simply dropped a line to let Anna know that they’re huge fans.

 “Perfect women amazing body,” one fan gushed with a series of flame and heart-eye emoji.